pubky/atomicity/readme.md

 *Counterarguments:*

-We do not need to support maximum settlement methods as possible", we only need to allow them to be user-defined and mutual.
+We do not need to support maximum settlement methods, we only need to allow them to be user-defined and mutual.
 Any matching will be inherent to the supported methods in the client applications.

 We've have to qualify the systems we are comparing somehow - as there are no proven solutions beyond Tether really, or at least this could be argued to some degree...